daniel-furman/daniel-furman.github.io/content/posts/Numerical-Math-Mondays-approximating-the-golden-ratio.md

 ---
 <br><br>

 The first in hopefully what will be many Numerical Math Mondays.
-My goal for this series of posts is to dive back into my numerical mathematics algorithms from my undergraduate studies.
-I am a huge fan of [3blue1brown] (https://www.3blue1brown.com), and so, I am looking to pay particular attention to the visual side of the mathematics.
+My goal for this series of posts is to dive back into the numerical mathematics topics I learned during my undergraduate studies.
+I am a huge fan of [3blue1brown] (https://www.3blue1brown.com), and so, I am looking to pay particular attention to the visual side of the mathematics, as well as the computational.

 I plan to repurpose my existing MATLAB programs across many different programming languages (Python, C++, R, and others).
-I am excited to explore the capabilities of [Facebook’s Transcoder AI software]( https://ai.facebook.com/blog/deep-learning-to-translate-between-programming-languages/), which I am guessing will work great for some scripts and horribly for others (for example, where a language-specific package is heavily employed).
+I am excited to explore the capabilities of [Facebook’s Transcoder AI software]( https://ai.facebook.com/blog/deep-learning-to-translate-between-programming-languages/), which I am guessing will work great for some scripts and not so well for others.
 It’s worth noting that this series was in part inspired by the [Algorithm Archive](https://www.algorithm-archive.org), an open-source ebook containing physical, mathematical, and computational algorithms implemented across dozens of programming languages.